Amile Jefferson: Coaching career

 On July 21, 2021, Jefferson was named Director of Player Development for the Duke Blue Devils.
 In April 2022, he was promoted to assistant coach by head coach Jon Scheyer.

+In 2023, Jefferson became an assistant coach for the Boston Celtics under head coach Joe Mazzulla.
+Jefferson became an NBA champion when the Celtics defeated the Dallas Mavericks in 5 games in the 2024 NBA Finals.